mikaelcarlevigg/revision-grounding-eval/README.md

 No frameworks.
 Cosine similarity is fifteen lines of plain Python, because the point of this repo is what happens underneath, not which library was imported.

+## Running it

+Nothing is needed to read the results.
+The parsed sections, the per-section revision status and the embedded vectors are all in `data/`.

+To re-embed, for instance to try a different embedding model or add another snapshot, you need Ollama running locally with `nomic-embed-text`:

+    ollama pull nomic-embed-text
+    python embed.py

+`requests` is the only Python dependency.

 ## Status

 - `parse.py`: eCFR XML to sections as JSON.
 Done.